 Can You Record a GoToWebinar?

-Like Webex, you can record a GoToWebinar session to the hard drive for later uploading and viewing, but it also offers the option to record online directly.
-The online recording option will save the recording into your My Recordings page of your account.
+As with Webex, you can record a GoToWebinar session and save it to your hard drive for later uploading and viewing, but it also offers the option to record online directly.
+The online recording option will save the recording to the My Recordings page in your account.

 GoToWebinar has the added advantage of being able to start a recording automatically.
 As many first time Webinar hosts can attest, this is a handy resource that eliminates the challenge of trying to remember to click start when the session begins.

 Be prepared.
 Rehearse your speech at least twice before the stream.
 Prepare answers to questions that might appear during the class.
 There’s nothing less disappointing than a host that mumbles all the time.
 So yes, if you want to know how to host a webinar, here’s a simple answer: simple be well prepared.

 Make it Interactive.
 Add some interactive elements to your webinar aside from the Q&A. When you ask questions to your viewers, it helps to keep their attention.
 You know those “raise your hand” moments on TED talks?
 You need something like that, too.